-- (i) formalin; and
+(i) formalin; and

-- (j) household products and solvents.
+(j) household products and solvents.

-- (2) The following mechanical methods of euthanasia are prohibited:
+ited: (2) The following mechanical methods of euthanasia are prohib-

-- (a) air embolism on a conscious animal;
+(a) air embolism on a conscious animal;

-- (b) burning;
+(b) burning;

-- (c) exsanguination of a conscious animal;
+(c) exsanguination of a conscious animal;

-- (d) decompression;
+(d) decompression;

-- (e) drowning;
+(e) drowning;

-- (f) hypothermia and rapid freezing;
+(f) hypothermia and rapid freezing;

-- (g) stunning by delivering a blow to the head by manual means;
+(g) stunning by delivering a blow to the head by manual means;

-- (h) kill-trapping;
+(h) kill-trapping;

-- (i) electrocution of a conscious animal; and
+(i) electrocution of a conscious animal; and

-- (j) smothering.
+(j) smothering.

-- (3) Paragraph (2)(i) does not apply to the euthanasia of a fox that is conducted in accordance with a code or standard adopted in the Animal Protection Standards Regulations.
+(3) Paragraph (2)(i) does not apply to the euthanasia of a fox conducted in accordance with a code or standard adopted in the al Protection Standards Regulations.

-Euthanasia - accepted activity

-- 12. (1) Euthanasia of a dog or cat is an accepted activity where it is conducted in accordance with one of the following methods: - (a) by injection or another method under the supervision or authority of a veterinarian; - (b) by shooting with a firearm; - (c) by means of a captive bolt gun; or
+.
+(1) Euthanasia of a dog or cat is an accepted activity where it is cted in accordance with one of the following methods:

+Euthanasia - accept-

+ed activity

+(a) by injection or another method under the supervision or authority of a veterinarian;

+(b) by shooting with a firearm;

+(c) by means of a captive bolt gun; or